 Publishers Lisa Locascio, Kyle Lucia Wu

-Senior Editors Kyle Lucia Wu, Rebekah Bergman, Emily Schultz (New York), Kara Levy (San Francisco) Lisa Locascio (Los Angeles) David McGimpsey (Montreal & Atlantic) Kathryn Mockler (Toronto) Bryan Hurt (Midwest) Carleigh Baker (Vancouver) JD Scott (The South)
+Senior Editors Kyle Lucia Wu, Rebekah Bergman, Emily Schultz (New York), Kara Levy (San Francisco) Lisa Locascio (Los Angeles) Kathryn Mockler (Eastern Canada) Bryan Hurt (Midwest) Carleigh Baker (Western Canada) JD Scott (The South) Kait Heacock (Pacific Northwest)

 CTO Brian J Davis